Gacaca court: Predecessors and partners in justice

-The spontaneous emergence of the Gacaca activities and the gradual support for Gacaca by the authorities was clearly motivated by the fact that the ordinary justice system was virtually non-existent after the genocide.
-The Gacaca had to do what it did before—relieve the pressure on the ordinary courts.
-These were now not working slowly, as they did before, but not working at all.
-Once they started to work, they were quickly overloaded with the cases of genocide suspects who were filling the prisons.
-This new form of justice was bold, but not unprecedented: This becomes evident when one considers the emerging numbers of Truth and Reconciliation Commissions (TRC) as, for example, that in South Africa.
-The slogan of the South African TRC “Revealing is Healing” and its argument that truth-telling serves as a “therapeutic function” underlies this assumption.
-The TRC format was suggested to the Rwandan government, but ultimately they chose to pursue mass justice through Gacaca; a system where their country had roots and familiarity.
+The spontaneous emergence of the Gacaca activities and the gradual support for Gacaca by the authorities was motivated by the fact that the ordinary justice system was virtually non-existent after the genocide.
+The Gacaca had to do what it did before—relieve the pressure on the ordinary law courts, which had worked slowly before the genocide and had ground to a halt during the violence.
+After the genocide ended and law courts reopened they were quickly overloaded by the cases of genocide suspects who were filling the prisons.
+The new Gacaca system was not unprecendented, bearing similarities to Truth and Reconciliation Commissions (TRC).
+South Africa's TRC bore the slogan “Revealing is Healing” and operated under the belief that truth-telling served as a “therapeutic function”.
+Rwandan government heard suggestions to establish its own TRC, but ultimately chose the more historically and culturally familiar Gacaca system.

-Another form of Rwandan justice which has worked alongside Gacaca is the International Criminal Tribunal for Rwanda (ICTR).
-The United Nations Security Council established the International Criminal Tribunal for Rwanda to "prosecute persons responsible for genocide and other serious violations of international humanitarian law committed in the territory of Rwanda and neighbour States, between 1 January 1994 and 31 December 1994".
-The Tribunal is located in Arusha, Tanzania, and has offices in Kigali, Rwanda.
+The International Criminal Tribunal for Rwanda (ICTR), established in 1995, operated simultaneously with the Gacaca courts.
+It has indicted 93 people for crimes committed during the genocide.
+The United Nations Security Council established the ICTR to "prosecute persons responsible for genocide and other serious violations of international humanitarian law committed in the territory of Rwanda and neighbour States, between 1 January 1994 and 31 December 1994".
+The ICTR is located in Arusha, Tanzania, and has offices in Kigali, Rwanda.
 Its Appeals Chamber is located in The Hague, Netherlands.
-Since it opened in 1995, the Tribunal has indicted 93 individuals whom it considered responsible for serious violations of international humanitarian law committed in Rwanda in 1994.
 The ICTR has played a pioneering role in the establishment of a credible international criminal justice system and is the first ever international tribunal to deliver verdicts in relation to genocide, and the first to interpret the definition of genocide set forth in the 1948 Geneva Conventions.
 It also is the first international tribunal to define rape in international criminal law and to recognise rape as a means of perpetrating genocide.